Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Define

-In this initial phase, teams identify problems or opportunities for improvement.
-Clear project goals and customer requirements are established to ensure alignment with business objectives.
+In this initial phase, teams identify problems or opportunities for improvement, establish clear project goals, and ensure their alignment with business objectives.

 Tools to use: